 All parents are regularly consulted through questionnaires about the education of their child.
 Parent forums are held 6 times per year led by The Principal.
-The school holds regular parents evenings for all year groups and additional transition evenings for all key years undergoing transition.
+The school holds regular parents/carers evenings for all year groups and additional transition evenings for all key years undergoing transition.

 Parents of students with SEND are consulted in annual reviews/person centred reviews and additional reviews.
-Students are consulted about their education regularly through questionnaires and student voice.
 Students with SEND are consulted in annual reviews/person centred reviews and with their key workers in regular mentoring sessions.